TheGeekOnSkates/breakaway-basic/notes.md

 # TO-DO'S

-* Get on the "CD" command.
+* Start on IF, or the percent-sign thing, whichever sounds more fun at the time. :)
 * A few days (or weeks) from now, wake up with a fresh brain, attack aliases from different angles, and see what hits.
 It seems to work a bit more consistently now, still no clue why, but NEW causes the dreaded segmented-demented mindset that is faulty.  :P  Oh and so does setting an alias in program mode - 10 ALIAS anything=BOOM!!!!!!!! :P

 # KNOWN ISSUES